matteo-gobbo/matteo-gobbo/README.md

 Actually I'm focusing almost on frontend.
 In my main job I'm using two of the most popular frameworks in this field: Angular and React (with Next.js). <br>
 Recently I had the chance to work on an MVP for a new company as fullstack developer using Node.js. <br>

-On my Github profile I'll share side-projects and exercises.
+On my Github I'll share side-projects and exercises.
 The latter are small repositories I use to try new things or fully understand concepts I'm studying.<br>

 You can find me on:
 <br>